thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/monty/configs/README.md

 The main output measure is accuracy and rotation error as a function of the number of LMs.

 ## Figure 6: Rapid Inference with Model-Free and Model-Based Policies

+Note in our final paper, these results appear in the "Figure 5", before "Rapid Inference with Voting"

 Consists of 3 experiments:
 - `dist_agent_1lm_randrot_noise_nohyp` - No hypothesis-testing, and random-walk policy